Asbestos

 Archaeological studies have found evidence of asbestos being used as far back as the Stone Age to strengthen ceramic pots, but large-scale mining began at the end of the 19th century when manufacturers and builders began using asbestos for its desirable physical properties.
-Asbestos is an excellent thermal and electrical insulator, and is highly fire-resistant, so for much of the 20th century it was very commonly used across the world as a building material, until its adverse effects on human health were more widely acknowledged in the 1970s.
-Many modern buildings constructed before the 1980s are thought to contain asbestos.
+Asbestos is an excellent thermal and electrical insulator, and is highly fire-resistant, so for much of the 20th century, it was very commonly used around the world as a building material (particularly for its fire-retardant properties), until its adverse effects on human health were more widely recognized and acknowledged in the 1970s.
+Many buildings constructed before the 1980s contain asbestos.

 The use of asbestos for construction and fireproofing has been made illegal in many countries.
-Despite this, at least 100,000 people are thought to die each year from diseases related to asbestos exposure.
+Despite this, around 255,000 people are thought to die each year from diseases related to asbestos exposure.
 In part, this is because many older buildings still contain asbestos; in addition, the consequences of exposure can take decades to arise.
+The latency period (from exposure until the diagnosis of negative health effects) is typically 20 years.
 The most common diseases associated with chronic asbestos exposure are asbestosis (scarring of the lungs due to asbestos inhalation) and mesothelioma (a type of cancer).

 Many developing countries still support the use of asbestos as a building material, and mining of asbestos is ongoing, with the top producer, Russia, having an estimated production of 790,000 tonnes in 2020.

 Etymology

 The word "asbestos", first used in the 1600s, ultimately derives from the ἄσβεστος, meaning "unquenchable" or "inextinguishable".
 The name reflects use of the substance for wicks that would never burn up.

-It was adopted into English via the Old French abestos, which in turn got the word from Greek via Latin, but in the original Greek, it actually referred to quicklime.
-It is said by the Oxford English Dictionary to have been wrongly used by Pliny for asbestos, who popularized the misnomer.
-Asbestos was referred to in Greek as amiantos, meaning "undefiled", because it was not marked when thrown into a fire.
-This is the source for the word for asbestos in many languages, such as the Portuguese amianto and the French amiante.
+It was adopted into English via the Old French abestos, which got the word from Greek via Latin, but in the original Greek, "asbestos" actually referred to quicklime.
+It is said by the Oxford English Dictionary that the word was wrongly used by Pliny for what is now called asbestos, and that he popularized the misnomer.
+Asbestos was originally referred to in Greek as amiantos, meaning "undefiled", because when thrown into a fire it came out unmarked.
+"Amiantos" is the source for the word for asbestos in many languages, such as the Portuguese, the Spanish, and the Italian amianto and the French amiante.
 It had also been called "amiant" in English in the early 15th century, but this usage was superseded by "asbestos".
 The word is pronounced /æsˈbɛstəs/ or /æsˈbɛstɒs/.

 History

-People have used asbestos for thousands of years to create flexible objects that resist fire, including napkins, but, in the modern era, companies began producing consumer goods containing asbestos on an industrial scale.
-Today people recognize the health hazard that asbestos poses; the use of asbestos is completely banned in 55 countries and strictly regulated in many others.
+Asbestos has been used for thousands of years to create flexible objects that resist fire, such as napkins and other textiles.
+Mass production of asbestos-containing consumer goods began in the modern era.
+Today, the risk of asbestos has been recognized; the use of asbestos is completely banned in 66 countries and strictly regulated in many others.